pjueon/cuda_intellisense/README.md

 # cuda_intellisense
-A simple python script to fix cuda C++ intellisense for visual studio.
+A simple python script to fix cuda C++ IntelliSense for visual studio.

+**Note**
+With the latest version of the Visual Studio, maybe you don't need cuda_intellisense any more.

 ## Background
-If you write cuda C++ code with Visual Studio, you might face some annoying red lines like this:
+If you write cuda C++ code with Visual Studio, you might see some annoying red lines like this:

 ![before](img/before.jpg)